 Problem · US social proof

-Our European references are A-tier.
-US buyers do not seem to care about them.
-What references do they actually want?
+European references are A-tier.
+US buyers still do not care.
+What proof travels?

 Six signals the European references are doing zero work in US deals.